GeonhanLee/SceneStack/README.md

 Add `SceneStackCameraSorter` component to your Camera object and modify Sorting Order in the inspector window.
 The lower sorting order is rendered first.

+## Usage

+### UI scene
+You can manage your UI camera & canvas on a per-scene basis using SceneStack by following these steps.
+1. Create a UI camera with Render Type - Overlay and Culling Mask - UI.
+2. Create a canvas with Screen Space - Camera and set Render Camera to your UI camera.

+## what should i name this??

 ### SceneStackSOManager
 `SceneStackSOManager` Reserializes all `SceneStackSO` by `ReserializeAllSceneStackSO()`.